 Cycling in Melbourne is on the rise, both for commuters and recreational riders.
 According to data from the City of Melbourne, bikes make up 16% of all vehicles entering the city during the morning peak, up from 9% a decade ago.
 While there’s still more to do to make Melbourne a truly bike-friendly city, there are an increasing number of dedicated bike lanes and paths running through some of the city’s best parks.
 This, combined with the mostly flat terrain, makes Melbourne a great place for cyclists of all abilities.
-The best part is that you don’t need to head out of the city to find a good trail for your weekend ride.
+The best part is that if you live in the city, you don’t need to travel for hours to find a good trail for your weekend ride.

 Main Yarra Trail - 22km one way